GM Announces Cuts At Car Assembly Plants In Michigan, Ohio, Canada

 That sentiment, as NPR's Jim Zarroli reported, is paired with a widespread expectation that the economy will slow down next year.
 He adds that there are also big questions about trade and rising interest rates.

-"So there are just a lot of questions about where the market is going, whether sales have peaked," Jim reported.
+"So there are just a lot of questions about where the market is going, whether sales have peaked," Zarroli reported.
 "I think GM is just trying to sort of get ahead of what it sees as an inevitable downturn."